 Travel information for international students

-Our travel tips and airport pick-up service should make travelling to the UK a simpler and more enjoyable experience.
+Our travel tips should make travelling to the UK a simpler and more enjoyable experience.

 Although travelling to the UK to study is exciting, we know it can also be a daunting experience.
 In this section you'll find our tips for packing and travelling, as well as three steps you'll need to follow when you first arrive in the UK.
 We have included details about our airport pick-up service too.
 We wish you the best of luck with your journey and look forward to welcoming you into the Liverpool John Moores University community.